amoralej/vagrantrdodev/README.md

 # vagrantrdodev

-Vagrantfile with ansible provisioner to build different dev environments related to RDO
+This repo contains vagrantfile and ansible playbooks I use to create my dev environments for RDO and DLRN

+This vagrantfile can deploy VMs both in libvirt and openstack using plugins:

+vagrant-libvirt
+vagrant-openstack-provider

+For OpenStack, authentication parameters must be declared as environment variables (keystonerc style).